LlucMH/dbt-checks/README.md

 Contributions are welcome.

-If you'd like to add a new check:
+To add a new check:

 1. Implement it in `macros/tests`
 2. Reuse helper macros when possible